 1.0 INTRODUCTION

 The most common ingredients used in skin cream formulations are water, emollients, emulsifiers and preservatives.
-Water is the most commonly utilized liquid among these in cosmetic compositions.
-The amount of water in a skin cream affects how it works when applied, the formulation creates a cooling effect on the skin's surface when the water evaporates.
-According to Shai et al. (2001), vanishing creams, contain a high-water content which spread quickly and seem to "disappear" when applied, leaving behind a non-greasy residue on the skin.
+Water is the most commonly utilised liquid among these in cosmetic compositions.
+The amount of water in a skin cream affects how it works when applied.
+The formulation creates a cooling effect on the skin's surface when the water evaporates.
+According to Shai et al. (2001), vanishing creams contain a high-water content which spreads quickly and seems to "disappear" when applied, leaving behind a non-greasy residue on the skin.

 Emollients are lipids and oils that easily spread over the skin.
-They moisturize the skin by partially blocking the stratum corneum, which enhances the appearance of the skin as a whole (Rawlings et al., 2004).
-Different emollients provide different skin feels and they are chosen based according to their function.
+They moisturise the skin by partially blocking the stratum corneum, which enhances the appearance of the skin as a whole (Rawlings et al., 2004).
+Different emollients provide different skin feels, and they are chosen based on their function.
 Since a greasy residue is acceptable overnight, for instance, night creams usually contain richer, oilier emollients.
 On the other hand, daytime hand creams typically employ lighter oils that leave less greasy residue and are comfortable to use while going about everyday tasks (Salka, 1997; Shai et al., 2001).

 Emulsifiers and preservatives are key ingredients regarding the structural and microbiological stability of skin creams.
 Emulsifiers present in skin cream formulations are often formed from the combinations of surfactants and fatty alcohols (Eccleston, 1986).
 Examples of such ingredients include cetyl alcohol, stearic acid, glyceryl monostearate (fatty alcohols), triethanolamine stearate, sodium stearate and cetrimide (surfactants).
-These ingredients are often capable of performing more than one role within the formulation e.g. they may be classed as emulsifiers, stabilizers, thickening agents or emollients (Eccleston, 1997).
+These ingredients are often capable of performing more than one role within the formulation, e.g. they may be classed as emulsifiers, stabilisers, thickening agents or emollients (Eccleston, 1997).

-Preservatives and emulsifiers are essential ingredients regarding the skin creams' microbiological and structural stability.
+Preservatives and emulsifiers are essential ingredients for the skin creams' microbiological and structural stability.
 Combinations of fatty alcohols and surfactants are frequently used as emulsifiers in these formulations (Eccleston, 1986).
 Triethanolamine stearate, sodium stearate, and cetrimide (surfactants), acetyl alcohol, stearic acid, glyceryl monostearate (fatty alcohols).
-In addition, these ingredients are often capable of performing more than one role within the formulation e.g. they may be classed as emulsifiers, stabilizers, thickening agents or emollients (Eccleston, 1997).
+In addition, these ingredients are often capable of performing more than one role within the formulation, e.g. they may be classed as emulsifiers, stabilisers, thickening agents or emollients (Eccleston, 1997).

 To stop unwanted bacteria or fungi that could ruin the formulation or endanger the health of customers, preservatives are necessary (Shai et al., 2001).

 Preservative concentrations or levels in skin creams are generally acceptable at ≤1%, while the exact amount varies depending on the product type.
-Parabens (0.3%), cetyl trimethylammonium bromide (1%) and phenyl mercuric nitrate (0.01%) are common antimicrobial agents used as preservatives systems in creams (Bloomfield, 1996).
+Parabens (0.3%), cetyl trimethylammonium bromide (1%) and phenyl mercuric nitrate (0.01%) are common antimicrobial agents used as preservative systems in creams (Bloomfield, 1996).
 For cream compositions to be safe for consumers, ingredient combinations and concentrations must be thoroughly tested.
 According to strict regulations, cosmetic items must comply with Dir 76/768/EEC and its annexes in order to be marketed in the European Union (Pauwels & Rogiers, 2009).
-In a similar vein, Federal Food, Drug, and Cosmetic Act of 1938 is still in effect in the US (Simion, 2009).
+In a similar vein, the Federal Food, Drug, and Cosmetic Act of 1938 is still in effect in the US (Simion, 2009).